lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
 ## Eligible functions

-**includedFunctions**, **excludedFunctions** and **mandatoryFunctions** variables determine which functions from the library are eligible for the generation of new genotypes
+**includedFunctions**, **excludedFunctions** and **mandatoryFunctions** variables determine which functions from the library are eligible for the generation of new genotypes.

-Note that in the case of **includedFunctions**, an empty array means that all functions of the library
+Note that in the case of **includedFunctions** an empty array means that all functions of the library are eligible.

-To improve readability, the numbers used to include functions in these arrays are corresponding golden integera.
+To improve readability, the numbers used to indicate functions in these arrays are their corresponding golden integer indexes.

-Using this three arrays, a new array called **eligibleFunctions** is automatically constructed, to have an ordered enumeration of all available functions at the precise moment of a genotype generation.
+Using these three arrays, a new array called **eligibleFunctions** is automatically constructed, to have an ordered enumeration of all available functions at the precise moment of a genotype generation.

 For instance, given this variables setup: